 Check your HVAC filter once a month to ensure it’s not clogged, especially during the heavy-use winter months.
 Whenever the filter appears dirty, it’s important to replace it.
 At a minimum, change the filter every three months to improve heating efficiency.

-A dirty filter will restrict airflow, make your heating system work harder, and increase your utility bill.
-How often to replace furnace filter depends on the size of the home.
+How often to replace furnace filters depends on the size of the home.
 A clean filter will also prevent dust and dirt from building up in the system which can lead to expensive maintenance and your system breaking down prematurely.
 If your furnace is not blowing hot air, it’s important to check the air filter.

 How To Change Your Furnace Filter